 Description:

-This screen is used to set the policy of the item at pharmacy sales for registered, admitted and out-patients.

-Functional Information
+Good OneFunctional Information

 User will select Store from combo.
+From where the Items came?
+Which Screen?
+Why this screen is here?

 User can search the suggested item in the existing items lookup as shown in ref:3.
 Selected item from grid will be displayed in the text field.